github/scripts-to-rule-them-all/README.md

 A good pattern to support is having an optional argument that is a file path.
 This allows you to support running single tests.

+Linting (ie rubocop, jshint, pmd, etc) can also be considered a form of testing.
+These tend to run faster than tests, so put them towards the beginning of a `script/test` so it fails faster if there's a linting problem.

 `script/test` should be called from `script/cibuild`, so it should handle setting up the application appropriately based on the environment.
 For example, if called in a development environment, it should probably call `script/update` to always ensure that the application is up to date.
 If called from `script/cibuild`, it should probably reset the application to a clean state.

 ### script/cibuild